 U. T. Permian Basin prepares teachers under a performance-based teacher education plan.
 This approach is designed to assure that when students finish a teacher education program they are fully qualified to perform as teachers in the classroom.
-This means they have not only passed their courses, but they have also demonstrated knowledge of the subject matter they will teach and have competence to perform effectively.
+This means they have not only passed their courses, but they have also demonstrated knowledge of the subject matter they will teach and have competence to perform effectively in diverse teaching situations.